Taleh: Human habitation

 Although the term Taleh or Taleex is often used to describe the entire Dervish fort complex in the town, it more strictly applies to only one of the structures in a four-part compound.
 The latter complex includes Falat, Silsilad, Dar Ilaalo and Taleh.

 The main fortress, Silsilat, is about 350 feet long by 300 feet broad.
 The two buildings next in importance are Dar llalo, the look-out tower, some 50 feet high, built on the top of a hillock close behind Silsilat, and Taleh (in a restricted sense) of similar height, built on lower ground to the east.

-According to Jardine, prior to Taleh becoming Dervish capital, the Dervish capital had for four years from 1905 onwards been at Eyl, also known as Illig:

-Thus the Mullah became an Italian-protected subject; and during the three years that followed, his haroun remained in the neighbourhood of Illig.

 Horse stable

 Besides the human habitation, Silsilad also had a horse stable whose substance commonly features in Somali popular culture:

 Like other poems, horses as a symbol of love can also eruptly turn to belligerence:

 One Dervish war tactic was hit-and-run, exemplified by dispersion in all directions: